glycerine/gosimnet/README.md

 The test here is just a minimal example.
-I have not brought other more punishing tests over to keep this package petite and approachable at first; that does not reflect the true degree of testing that has been done. rpc25519 has an extensive test suite, and includes a full rsync-like protocol for efficient filesystem sync; gosimnet passes
+I have not brought other more punishing tests over to keep this package petite and approachable at first.
+This short demo does not reflect the true degree of testing that has been done. rpc25519 has an extensive test suite, and includes a full rsync-like protocol for efficient filesystem sync; gosimnet passes